 Graduates of doctoral programs in Biomedical Engineering are increasingly interested in entrepreneurship as a career path.

-Duke’s Entrepreneurial Postdoctoral Program in Biomedical Engineering addresses the emerging need to equip participants with the skills needed to start technology-based companies based on their research.
+Duke’s Engineering Entrepreneurship Program (DEEP) with the Biomedical Engineering Department addresses the emerging need to equip participants with the skills needed to start technology-based companies based on their research.

 For selected applicants, the program provides one year of salary support through the first year of their new venture.
 In addition, it provides hands-on mentoring and coaching from a group of entrepreneurial advisors based both within Duke University as well as those engaged within the broader Duke community.